December 5, 2018

 If walking from Crater Cove… Go past the turn-off to Arabanoo Lookout, continuing on the track to Manly.

 Your first reveal of Manly comes 100m past this track junction.
 Pause to enjoy it before passing another track junction (to Beatty Street).

 Go straight until you see a steel handrail and lookout on the right, just off the track.
 This is Dobroyd Head Lookout.

 The first known non-Aboriginal person to see Sydney Harbour was Lieutenant (later Captain) Cook of the Royal Navy.
-In 1770 he noted in his log that he sailed “about 2 or 3 Miles from the Land, and abreast of a Bay, wherein the appear’d to provide safe Anchorage, which I called Port Jackson”.
-Although, some people believe Portuguese ships have been recorded in Aboriginal rock engravings along Australia’s east coast, pre-dating English exploration.
+Sailing past in 1770 he noted in his log that it “appear’d to provide safe Anchorage, which I called Port Jackson.”

 Stop 1: Ellery’s Punt Reserve

 Stop 3: Fisher Bay Houseboat